Panmoni/yapbay-api/docs/notes.md

 # YapBay API Notes

-19 lint problems
+20 lint problems
 0 build

-## interaction between frontend and listener
+## Frontend x Listener

 might be doing some double duty and getting in the way of each other.